Freedom of religion in Malaysia: Places of worship

 The government generally respects non-Muslims' right of worship; however, state governments carefully control the building of non-Muslim places of worship and the allocation of land for non-Muslim cemeteries.
 Approvals for such permits sometimes are granted very slowly.

 The Catholic Society of Shah Alam had been lobbying the state government for a permit to build a church in that city for more than 10 years.
-It was not until recently that the permit was finally granted.
+It was not until 2004 that the permit was finally granted.
 The church opened its doors on 10 September 2005.

 The new pre-planned capital of Malaysia, Putrajaya, features a grand mosque as a prominent feature of the planned community.
 On 16 November 2005, Archbishop Murphy Pakiam announced that the Malaysian government had generously allocated a parcel of land in Putrajaya to the Archdiocese of Kuala Lumpur for building a Catholic church-run community centre.
 The Putrajaya Catholic Church Building Committee was set up on 3 October 2005.
 According to the committee, "The architectural planning and design will conform to the Liturgical requirements complementing the ambience of Putrajaya's lush greenery and landscape.
 We envisage the Putrajaya church to be a hallmark of the Catholic community in Malaysia and showcase the rich heritage of the Malaysian Catholics."